vimond/replay/plans.md

 * Silverlight doesn't work.
 Is this some re-rendered issue?
 * Error handling in Streamlab.
-* Change default class name.
+* OK Change default class name.
 * Test with subtitles and audio tracks...
 * Make lockedBitrate and maxBitrate props.
 * Look into setting volume, mute, and pause state on startup.